wp-plugins/wp-theater/readme.txt

 [youtube playlist]PlaylistID[/youtube]
 `

+**Album** - Listing of videos from a specific album
+`
+[vimeo album]AlbumID[/vimeo]
+`

 **Group** - Listing of videos from a specific group
 `
 [vimeo group]GroupID[/vimeo]
 `

+**NOTICE -- YouTube has depreciated the api (v2) used by this plugin.
+They will shut down that API version in April 2015.
+There will be an update before then but it will require a simple API key for continued use.**

 == Frequently Asked Questions ==